Nursing Assistant I (NAI)

 What will I need for the first class?

 Students must show proof of updated immunizations as listed below.
 Clinical sites will not accept a doctor’s note of history of the disease.
-Complete immunization records are due on the first day of class or before.
-We do encourage students to submit these records PRIOR to the first day to confirm that they are complete.
+Complete immunization records must be submitted one week before the first day of class to Public Safety #112.

 |Tetanus booster (Tdap) within the past 10 years|